-Long term effects- Subsequent alterations in eyelid appearance may occur as the result of aging, weight loss or gain, sun exposure, or other circumstances not related to surgery.
-Blepharoplasty & brow surgery does not stop the aging process or produce permanent tightening of the eyelid region.
-Future surgery or other treatments may be necessary to maintain the results of a blepharoplasty & browlift.
+Long term effects- Subsequent alterations in eyelid appearance may occur as the result of aging, weight loss or gain, sun exposure, or other circumstances not related to eyelid surgery.
+Blepharoplasty surgery does not arrest the aging process or produce permanent tightening of the eyelid region.
+Future surgery or other treatments may be necessary to maintain the results of a blepharoplasty.